boschglobal/dse.fmi/doc/content/apis/fmi/fmu/index.md

 ### fmu_signals_remove

-This method will reomve any buffers used to provide storage for FMU variables.
+This method will remove any buffers used to provide storage for FMU variables.
 If those buffers were allocated (e.g by an implementation of `fmu_signals_setup()`) then those buffers should be freed in this method.